lexibank/tlopo/out/vol1/chapter7.md

 ## 5. Sail and rigging

 The characteristic Oceanic sail types are: (a) a triangular sprit sail with apex downwards and a spar along each of the two sides stemming from the apex, and (b) the (crab) claw sail-a triangular sail with the foreside fixed to a vertical mast and the afterside to a strongly curved sprit, whose lower end is attached to the foot of the mast.
 In Indonesia a number of other types of sail are found.
-Both fixed masts and moveable masts or props are used in I ndonesia and in the Pacific Islands.
+Both fixed masts and moveable masts or props are used in Indonesia and in the Pacific Islands.
 The pole is stepped in a socket or on a thwart amidships and can be rotated and raked towards either end by means of running stays.

 We give here a further quote from [Horridge](../references.md#source-Horridge1986) ([1986](../references.md#source-Horridge1986):56-57):

 > It is my belief, based on distribution, comparative vocabularies and engineering principles, that the fixed mast with a halyard spread into Malayo-Polynesian communities from the Indian Ocean along with the introduction of the pulley.
 A large sail of matting could not be raised at sea without a pulley unless it was pushed up by a loose pole.
 There are no signs that even the last Austronesian-speaking migrants to move out into the Pacific knew about the tripod mast, the tilted rectangular sail, the pulley or the quarter rudder lashed to a rudder support.
 All of these features also spread only a little way up the mainland coast towards China … The tilted rectangular sail seems to have spread from the Indian Ocean, perhaps even from … Egypt, and to have arrived in Indonesia about 2,000 years ago … It has spread eastwards about as far as the quarter rudder and the pulley.